One of the most common questions we’re asked here at The Apartment Community of Our Lady of the Snows is whether someone can afford it.

 It’s true that continuing care retirement communities (CCRCs), also called Life Plan communities, are the most expensive of all senior living options, but The Apartment Community is not your average CCRC.

 CCRCs usually require entrance fee, as well as monthly charges used to prepay for care and provide the business money to operate.
 Average entry fees range from $107,000 to $427,000, and average monthly service fees range from $2,089 to $4,154.
 Many also require an application fee to be on the waiting list.

 Because The Apartment Community is a nonprofit under the auspices of the Missionary Oblates of Mary Immaculate, we operate differently.
 Our goals are centered around service.
 We are the only retirement living community located on the grounds of a national Catholic shrine.

-CCRCs provide sufficient value to residents that, even though their prices may be higher than other types of senior living communities, seniors still flock to them.
+Life Plan communities provide sufficient value to residents that, even though their prices may be higher than other types of senior living communities, seniors still flock to them.
 The reason is that they offer the assurance that older adults will be able to receive the care they need throughout their lives without moving.

 As we explain on our website: “Once you have chosen to reside here, you need never worry about moving again.
 The campus offers independent living, assisted living and skilled nursing care all under one roof.
 We offer a variety of truly affordable retirement plans, all without entry fees.”